Laura Fuentes

 Grab the spoons, this creamy tomato soup with tortellini is an easy family-friendly meal that's delish!

-This soup recipe is one meal everyone loves and leftovers are terrific freezer meals or thermos lunches!
+This tomato tortellini soup recipe is one comfort food everyone loves and leftovers are terrific freezer meals or thermos lunches!

 a cup of tomato tortellini soup